O-Pain/Determinants-of-Bitcoin-pricing/README.md

-# Bitcoin – Price Determinants: Econometric Analysis

-Academic project completed during the third year of Economics and Management.
+It is an academic project completed during the third year of Bachelor in Economics and Management.
 Analysis of Bitcoin’s price determinants using multiple regression and an ARIMA model in R.

 ## Relevance